brettmkettler/MeshCentral-StreamMonitor/README.md

 - 📊 **Confidence Scoring**: Each analysis includes a confidence score for reliability
 - 🎯 **Threshold-based Alerts**: Only report activity above configurable confidence thresholds
 - 🌐 **REST API**: Full API for programmatic control and integration
+- ✅ **Built-in Connection Testing**: Test your Groq API key directly from the UI

 ## Prerequisites